Last Updated: May 19, 2021

 Data by Second Measure suggests that the Uber market share in the USA amounted to 70%.
 The same source states that Uber’s rival Lyft holds 29% of the ride-hailing market.

-Lyft have separately announced that their footprint is growing, stating that their market share stands at 35%.
-A source close to Uber meanwhile has reportedly stated that they hold around 70%.
+Lyft has separately announced that its footprint is growing, stating that its market share stands at 35%.
+A source close to Uber meanwhile has reportedly stated that it holds around 70%.

 (Image Source: Second Measure)

 7. Uber’s revenue in 2019 amounted to $14.15 billion.